-Current Financial Year Provinus Financial Voar Details of improvements in environmental and social impacts R & D Capex environmental or social te echnologies is limited.
-Never es, direct R&D and capital expenditure in ertheless, the company continues to invest in digital nce customer outreach, operational efficiency, and
+Current Financial Year Previous Financial Year Details of improvements in environmental and social impacts R & D As the company is in the As the company is in the business of financial services, direct R&D and capital expenditure in Capex environmental or social te echnologies is limited.
+Never rtheless, the company continues to invest in digital platforms and technology -driven solutions that enhar nce customer outreach, operational efficiency, and financial inclusion.